Should I Get a Prenup? A Guide for Couples

 When planning a prenup, consider speaking to your partner at least six months before the wedding date.
 This allows ample time to discuss the terms, negotiate, and write the document.

 A six-month timeframe also allows couples to effectively work through their financial goals, expectations, and plans.
-By giving yourself plenty of time for planning, you can ensure the prenup is fair, thorough, and reflects your shared financial values.
-When talking to your partner, highlight the benefits of a prenup to ensure they feel comfortable (and not threatened).
+By giving yourself plenty of time for planning, you can make sure the prenup is fair, thorough, and reflects your shared financial values.
+When talking to your partner, highlight the benefits of a prenup.
+Both of you should feel comfortable with the decisions.

 Initiating the prenup conversation way before the wedding date can also strengthen your partnership.
 Discussing your financial expectations openly can build trust and a stronger foundation for your future as a couple.